Fluffy-Puffy/Fluffy-Puffy/README.md

 ### Hi there 👋

+## My name is Anastasia
+## I'm a university student, currently taking business and commerce as my degree, majoring in analytics and finance

+## Thank you for coming to my page

+## Stay safe and healthy

 <!--
 **Fluffy-Puffy/Fluffy-Puffy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.